gcallah/BookReviews/coyne_hall.md

 ## Economic Calculation and Planning

 Coyne and Hall do an excellent job covering the socialist calculation debate.
-It began when M showed the necessity of prices for rational economic calculation.
+It began when Mises showed the necessity of prices for rational economic calculation.
 Several socialist economist responded by inventing "market socialism," which they held could employ prices even more efficiently than could businesses competing with each other.

 Hayek entered the debate at that point.
-Contra some who have tried to "de homogenize" M and Hayek , he did not offer a *different* explanation of why socialism could not work then did Mises; instead he explained why Mises's contention was correct.
+Contra some who have tried to "de homogenize" Mises and Hayek, Hayek did not offer a *different* explanation of why socialism could not work then did Mises; instead he explained why Mises's contention was correct.

 Why couldn't the socialists just assign prices to things based on their best guesses, and then calculate from those prices?

-Hayek showed why the market process itself is necessary to produce the knowledge upon which sensible prices are based.
+Hayek showed why the market process itself is necessary to produce the knowledge upon which meaningful prices are based.

 ## The Market Process